How To: Litha Black Raspberry Jam

 3. In a stainless steel Dutch oven, combine black raspberries, sugar, and lemon juice.
 Heat on high, stirring frequently, until sugar dissolves and mixture comes to a boil.
 It smells amazing.

 4. Reduce to medium/low (rapid simmer) and cook, stirring occasionally, until mixture thickens—15 to 20 minutes.
 The jam will still seem somewhat thin because it's hot.
 To test thickness, drip some on the pre-cooled freezer plate.
-If it's ready, it wrinkles up.
-If not, it just drips down the plate slowly.
+If it's ready, the jam drip wrinkles up.
+If not, it runs down the plate slowly.

 5. Transfer hot jam into sterile canning jars and seal with clean lids.
-You can simply stick them in the fridge now and they'll be good for a month or two.
+If you’re planning on using the jam soon, stick the jars in the fridge and they'll be good for a month or two.

-6. To store long-term, tighten the lids firmly but not too tightly (the bands need some room for expansion) and submerge the jars in the same pot used in step 1 and boil for 15 to 20 minutes.
-Remove from water (you’ll want a pair of canning tongs) and wait for lids to pop in.
-Tighten bands and store.
-(If the lids don't pop, assume they’re not properly sterilized and sealed.
-Store in the refrigerator and assume they’re good for a month or two.)
+6. To store long-term, tighten the lids firmly but not too tightly (the bands need some room for expansion), submerge the jars in the same Dutch oven used in step 1 and boil for 15 to 20 minutes.
+Remove the jars from the water with a pair of canning tongs and wait for lids to seal—they’ll make a pop when they do.
+(If the lids don't pop, assume they’re not properly sealed and store them as indicated in step 5.)
+Once cooled, tighten the bands and store in a cool, dry area.

 Amanda King